Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 1. Introduction

-This is the Implementation Statement for the Braemar Pension Scheme (‘the Scheme’) and reflects the position as of 31st December 2022.
+This is the Implementation Statement for the Braemar Pension Scheme (‘the Scheme’) and reflects the position as of 31st December 2023.
 This Implementation Statement should be read in conjunction with the Statement of Investment Principles (SIP) and is an integral part of the SIP.
+The Trustee of the Scheme is Winterbourne Trustee Services Limited.

-The SIP was last reviewed and updated in September 2019 and reflects the Trustee policies relating to responsible investment, including both financial and non financial matters that the Trustee considered.
+The SIP is constantly reviewed and was last updated in September 2019.
+The document is designed to be a long-term evergreen summary and with fund changes appended as they update each quarter year.
+The SIP reflects the Trustee policies relating to responsible investment, including both financial and non-financial matters that the Trustee considered.
 This included Environmental, Social and Governance (ESG) considerations.
 Stewardship was also considered, i.e. voting and engagement, together with the ability of the Trustee to influence the actions of their investment managers.

 The selection of investment managers is considered, including their objectives, fees and their basis of charging and how that aligns with the interests of the Scheme, ensuring there are no conflicts of interest.
 The duration of each manager appointment is also considered, together with the ability to terminate their appointment, and any conditions of that termination, should this prove necessary.